MichaelSopko/medCRM/README.md

 `npm run start:dev:docker-db`

 ### Without dockert
-Or without `Docker`, but make sure that `MySQL` server installed and ran `npm run start:dev`
+English version: Make sure that `MySQL` server installed and ran.
+Then do `npm run install` after that `npm run start:dev`

-Run app in production
+Hebrew version: Run app in production make sure that `MySQL` server installed and ran.
+Then do `npm run install` after that
 `npm run start:prod`

 ### Use https